h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

 ### View the Dataset

-Once imported, the data set will show up it the **View datasets** tab.
+Once imported, the data set will appear in the **View datasets** tab.

 10. Select **View datasets**
 11. Click on the name of the data set ```influencers_data_prepared```